NYCIST/macos-app-blocker/README.md

 Visit: https://nycist.github.io/macos-app-blocker/

 ### Local Usage
-1. Download the HTML files
+1. Download the folder containing the HTML, CSS, and .js files
 2. Open `index.html` in your browser
 3. Generate your scripts
 4. Follow the on-page instructions